-- 7.2.1 A separate mechanical ventilation system shall be provided for the area where a fuel cell power system is located. - 7.2.2 If it can be verified, natural ventilation shall be permitted to provide all required ventilation and makeup air. - 7.2.3 The inlet air vent shall be designed to prevent foreign matter from entering.
+- 7.2.1 A separate mechanical building ventilation system shall be provided for the area where a fuel cell power system is located. - 7.2.2 If it can be verified, natural ventilation shall be permitted to provide all required ventilation air. - 7.2.3 The inlets for all primary, ventilation, and exhaust air system(s) shall be designed to prevent foreign matter from entering and/or accumulating.